solgems/dotfiles/README.md

-for `git la` to work, install git-so-fancy with brew
+for `git la` to work, install diff-so-fancy with brew
-`brew install git-so-fancy`
+`brew install diff-so-fancy`

 run script to copy and setup symlinks
 `./bootstrap.sh`